 It’s been a busy two months for us at UXPin, but we’re not slowing down at all.
-While working on our next improvements and features as part of the UXPin 2.0 release in November, we wanted to take some time to share some just as important updates with you – precise Zoom, Layers that work better than ever, and happier snapping with overhauled Guides – just to name a few.
+While working on our next improvements and features as part of UXPin 2.0, we wanted to take some time to share some just as important updates with you – precise Zoom, Layers that work better than ever, and happier snapping with overhauled Guides – just to name a few.

 Introducing up to 20X faster Layers